peter88213/novelyst_templates/docs/de/usage.md

 The third level heading begins with `###`, followed by a space and a chapter title.

 - In the *Narrative* tree, a chapter signifying a story phase such as an act is created.
-- In the *Planning* tree, a chapter is created.
+- In the *Planung* tree, a chapter is created.
 If the heading contains a hyphen (`-`), the chapter defines an arc.
 Then the arc name will be the part of the chapter title that comes before the hyphen.

 ---